 A study of the relationship between humankind and the environment and the effect of that relationship on political, cultural, economic, and religious institutions.
-This course is offered as peeded
+This course is normally offered in the fall semester in even numbered years.

 2213 WORLD REGIONAL GEOGRAPHY